Exploring Hacker News by mapping and analyzing 40 million posts and comments for fun

 The above is a map of all Hacker News posts since its founding, laid semantically i.e. where there should be some relationship between positions and distances.
 I've been building it and some other interesting stuff over the past few weeks, to play around with text embeddings.
 Given that HN has a lot of interesting, curated content and exposes all its content programatically, I thought it'd be a fun place to start.

 A quick primer of embeddings: they are a powerful and cool way to represent something (in this case, text) as a point in a high-dimensional space, which in practical terms just means an array of floats, one for its coordinate in that dimension.
 The absolute position doesn't really mean much, but their relativity to each other is where much of their usefulness comes in, because "similar" things should be nearby, while dissimilar things are far apart.
-Text embeddings these days often come from language models, given their SOTA understanding of the meaning of text, and it's pretty trivial to generate them given the high-quality open source models and libraries, that are freely accessible to anyone with a CPU or GPU.
+Text embeddings these days often come from language models, given their SOTA understanding of the meaning of text, and it's pretty trivial to generate them given the high-quality open source models and libraries that are freely accessible to anyone with a CPU or GPU.

 Going in, my theories for what I could do if I had the embeddings were: